Class 5

 MFL: French Monster Pets and Shopping in France

-For our class novels Mrs Wicks will read ‘Cosmic’ by Frank Cottrell Boyce.
+For our class novel Mrs Wicks will read ‘Cosmic’ by Frank Cottrell Boyce.

 If you have/would like to share any information or expertise on any of the above, please let Mrs Wicks know!